bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 :::

 ::: info
-You do not need to configure Tomcat / Wildfly configuration files directly anymore.
+You do not need to configure Tomcat / WildFly configuration files directly anymore.
 This tool does it for you.
 If you decide to do it anyway, the tool will overwrite your custom values (after storing a restore backup in `tomcat-backups` or `wildfly-backups`).
 If you need to finely tune the configuration, modify the following template files, as they serve as a basis for configuration: